 Brad grew up on his family's small farm near Cape Fair, where he still lives today with his wife of over 20 years Carissa, and their two children Bethany and Daniel.
 While growing up he attended a small church with his family where he later delivered his first sermon after receiving the call to ministry in 2005.
 He is currently Pastor to the congregation of Blessing Heights Worship Center.
 As a pastor, Brad understands the importance of religious liberty and will work hard to protect that sacred right.

 Brad was taught the importance and value of hard work at an early age as he worked alongside his parents while taking care of their small Missouri farm.
 Brad entered the life of public service in 1998 when he accepted a position with Stone County, where he spent the next eleven years.
 In 2008, Brad made the decision to seek a position as a Stone County elected official.
 He won his first election with overwhelming support and then ran successfully for reelection in 2012 and 2016.

 Brad was elected to his first two-year term in the Missouri House of Representatives in November 2018.
 He represents the 138th district, which contains portions of Christian, Stone, and Taney counties.
 As State Representative, Brad serves as Vice-Chairman of the Appropriations- General Administration Subcommittee, as well as being a member of the Committees on Budget, Tourism, and Local Government.

 Brad actively participates in many clubs and organizations within his community.
-He has been endorsed by Missouri Right to Life, the Missouri Cattlemen's Association, and the Tri-Lakes Board of Realtors.
+He has been endorsed by Missouri Right to Life, the NRA, the Missouri Cattlemen's Association, and the Tri-Lakes Board of Realtors.